What is Economics – Study of the Production

 The amount lent or borrowed is called the principal.
-Interest rate is expressed in terms of percentage of the principal and in annualized terms.
-From a borrower’s perspective, interest rate is the cost of capital.
+The interest rate is expressed in terms of percentage of the principal and in annualized terms.
+From a borrower’s perspective, the interest rate is the cost of capital.

 Following factors affect the interest rates in an economy:

 3. Fiscal Policy